Keratoconus causes, symptoms and 10 treatments

 7. Prosthetic lenses

-Because keratoconic eyes are so challenging to fit, patients with severe disease often require an advanced scleral lens design that doubles as a prosthetic shell.
+Keratoconic eyes are so challenging to fit, patients with severe disease often require an advanced scleral lens design that doubles as a prosthetic shell.

 These custom lenses are made with advanced imaging technology to enable the back surface of the lens to match the unique irregularities of keratoconic eyes.

-Because of the precise nature of the back-surface fit, high quality and individualised optics can be placed on the front surface of the device.
+Due to the precise nature of the back-surface fit, high quality and individualised optics can be placed on the front surface of the device.

 Fitting custom prosthetic lenses for keratoconus requires special technology and fitting expertise and may not be available in some areas.